-The measured voltages and currents at converter input and output ports is shown in Fig. 3.6.
-In a normal 5-phase operation with a duty cycle of 25 %, the currents show higher ripples in comparison with the 4-phase operation, where ripples are compensated by inductor coupling.
+The measured voltages and currents at converter input and output ports is shown in (Fig. 3.10).
+The resulted numerical values with calculated power of loss and efficiencies for all operation modes are listed in (table 3.2).
+In normal 5-phase operation with duty cycle of 25% the currents show higher ripples in comparison with 4-phase operation, where ripples are compensated by inductor coupling.
 This is caused by relatively large influence of switching frequency 5th harmonic on the total current in normal operation.
-In the case of a fault-tolerant operation in a 4-phase mode, the switching frequency 4th harmonic influence on total current is reduced due to a more favourable PWM carrier phase shift re-configuration.
-Nevertheless, the switching frequency component is present due to different pulse delays through the drivers and imbalances in the core that can be further optimized by, e.g., implementing the active phase-shift control described in [52].
+In case of fault-tolerant operation in 4-phase mode, the switching frequency 4th harmonic influence on total current is reduced due to more favourable PWM carrier phase shift re-configuration.
+Nevertheless, the switching frequency component is present due to different pulse delays through the drivers and imbalances in the core, that can be further optimized by e.g., implementing the active phase-shift control described in [52].
 Consequently, due to the increased coupled inductor hysteresis (iron) losses, the converter efficiency decrease is observed in case of operation with active fault.
-Due to transition to fault-tolerant operation, the efficiency decrease is being reduced or even eliminated.
+Due to transition to fault-tolerant operation, the efficiency decrease is being reduced.

-Fig. 3.6.
-The comparison between measured voltages and currents at converter input and output ports in different steady state operation modes.
+Figure 3.10.
+The comparison between measured voltages and currents at converter input and output ports in different steady state operation modes further optimized by implementing additional phase-shift control to compensate the core imbalances, thus, achieving even better performance.